uvaai/ml1/30 week3/40 Chinese Room/content.md

 ## Understanding Sentiment

-Searle never really gives an explicit definition of "understanding" and even says in article he wants to avoid fancy footwork around this definition.
+Searle never really gives an explicit definition of "understanding" and even says in the article he wants to avoid fancy footwork around this definition.
 Instead, he simply lists a lot of hypothetical examples using people and machines, where he argues whether or not, in that specific example, these can be said to have clear understanding of the information they are processing.
 For